nikilase/service_website/Readme.md

 > [!IMPORTANT]
 > It is strongly advised to use HTTPS for this website!
 > As we currently do not support providing SSL Certs, you need to use a reverse proxy to supply the cert like NGINX!

+> [!IMPORTANT]
+> Root access is required to start and stop services.
+> Please run as root user in systemd service!